-Washington Supreme Court to hear case about Seattle officers who attended D.C., rally before U.S. Capitol attack
+Washington Supreme Court to hear case about Seattle officers who attended D.C. rally before U.S. Capitol attack

 In February, the officers, identified in pleadings only as Jane and John Does, 1 through 6, sued to block release of police personnel and investigative records to Sueoka and three others, who separately had requested the records under the state’s Public Records Act.
 The city of Seattle voluntarily notified the officers it was prepared to release the records if they didn’t get a court order to stop it.

 After a King County judge ruled in March that records identifying the officers must be disclosed, the officers challenged that ruling in the state appeals court, which stayed the order during that appeal.
-Sueoka’s attorney’s later petitioned for the case to be transferred directly to the Supreme Court for review.
+Sueoka’s attorneys later petitioned for the case to be transferred directly to the Supreme Court for review.

 Before Johnston heard arguments over the transfer motion, Seattle’s Office of Police Accountability released findings of a detailed six-month investigation.
 It found two of the officers had trespassed on restricted grounds outside the Capitol during an “active insurrection,” then later downplayed and likely lied to OPA investigators about their conduct.